Recognition of symptoms of dementia in South Asian elders

 South Asian voices enabling dementia care (SAVED)

-South Asian elders with memory problems often do not access health and social services for memory problems.
-As a consequence, dementia and depression among SA elders remains under-diagnosed and under-treated.
-The specific Explanatory Models (EMs) used by SA elders to understand and describe memory problems remain under-researched.
+As a consequence, dementia and depression among SA elders remain under-diagnosed and under-treated.
+The specific Explanatory Models (EMs) used to understand and describe memory problems remain under-researched.

 The research will question: